 by Erin Beck, Museum Intern 2014

 Artley, Bob and Rob.
 Memories of a Farm Kitchen.
 Pelican Publishing Company.
-Gretna, Lousiana.
+Gretna, Louisiana.
 2010.

 Artley, Bob.
 Once Upon a Farm.
 Bob Artley.
 Pelican Publishing Company.
-Gretna, Lousiana.
+Gretna, Louisiana.
 2000.

 Cunningham, Ray.
 “Rural Living at the Turn of the Century.”
 South Dakota Agricultural Heritage Museum Collection.
 1976.